oggreo/insta-ramen/README.md

 # insta-ramen

-Recipes to hyper charge your instant ramen.
+Recipe website to hypercharge your instant ramen.

 Developed using Vue3.